Gypsy Sweetheart Scams

 An older online article, but still an informative, straightforward look into the criminal element.

 Below are links that might be of interest if you're unfamiliar with these types of crimes.
-(Actually, some are Tina and David's family members.)
-This is merely a sampling to illustrate the cons that take place within the Rom gypsy criminal groups.
-I'm referring to them as gypsies on this site because that is what they call themselves, so I have no reason to refer to them as anything different.
+This is merely a sampling to illustrate the cons that take place within the Rom Gypsies' criminal world.
+I use the term “gypsies” on this site both because they are ethnic Gypsies, and it's what they call themselves, so I have no reason to refer to them as anything different.

-Throughout, up and down the west coast which I've mainly focused on, for now at least, you'll see references to gypsy scammers as you read the Sweetheart Swindles and other theft by deception, financial exploitation, elder financial abuse cases.
-It's an oppressive label, yep, and perhaps if they want to change the labels, this criminal subculture should stop the crimes, and stop raising each generation to see those outside of their culture as a means for withdrawal of money.
+Likewise, you'll see references to "gypsy scammers” and other such phrases as you read the Sweetheart Swindles and other cases.
+Yep, it's an oppressive label in today’s politically-correct world, and perhaps if they want to change their associated labels, this criminal subculture should stop the crimes, and stop raising each generation to see those outside of their culture as a means for withdrawal of money.

-If I were to focus on listing the insurance frauds, car scams, staged auto accidents, dent-repair scams, ruse entry and distraction burglaries, scrap-metal theft, robberies, home repair, roofing, driveway paving and fortune-telling/psychic scams, I'd run out of room.
+If I were to focus on listing their insurance fraud, car scams, staged auto accidents, dent-repair scams, ruse entry and distraction burglaries, scrap-metal theft, robberies, home repair, roofing, driveway paving and fortune-telling/psychic scams, I'd run out of room.
 One could only hope they'd inbreed themselves into extinction, but so far.. no luck.